Religion in Venezuela: Other Evangelical Christian denominations

-Eastern Orthodox Church in Venezuela
+Eastern Orthodoxy

-The Orthodox Church in Venezuela has existed in Venezuela with the purpose of satisfying the spiritual needs of this religious groups, mainly made up of Russian, Yugoslav (Serbian, Croat and Bosnian) immigrants who arrived in the country since the end of World War II.
+The Eastern Orthodox Church in Venezuela has existed in Venezuela with the purpose of satisfying the spiritual needs of this religious groups, mainly made up of Russian, Yugoslav (Serbian, Croat and Bosnian) immigrants who arrived in the country since the end of World War II.
 It does not obey a planned system of religious proselytism, since church services were held in the immigrants' languages.
-Added to that group are the Greeks, Romanians, and Ukrainians, who with the passing of the decades their descendants have maintained that faith in the country.
+Added to that group are the Greeks, Romanians and Ukrainians, who with the passing of the decades their descendants have maintained that faith in the country.